A Professional Printer’s Perspective

 Brochures are always multi-page, and are normally made from single sheets

-Brochures unbound, multi-page print products.
-They’re normally created from single sheets and are often folded to create bifolds, trifold, and so on.
+Brochures are unbound, multi-page print products.
+They’re normally created from single sheets and are often folded to create bi-folds, trifolds, and so on.

 Producing folded brochures takes a bit more technical expertise than flyers, as the alignment of the folds and the proofing need to be precise in order to create a professional-quality product.

-Due to the relative time and expense needed to create folded brochures, they aren’t normally given out as freely as flyers or business cards.
+Due to the relative time and expense needed to create folded brochures, they aren’t normally given out as freely as flyers or business cards (but rather in more targeted campaigns).

 Brochures are popular for the following applications: